 Feast of Saint Monica

-Fr.
-Jack Conley, C.P. ministers as a preacher of parish missions and retreats.
+Father Jack Conley, C.P. is the director of the Office of Mission Effectiveness.
 He is a member of the Passionist formation community at Catholic Theological Union in Chicago.